cardano-scaling/hydra/docs/monthly/2023-08-monthly.md

 more flexibility when creating transactions for the head on the client side and avoids configuration or hard-coded values.

-On top of this we also added the hydra-node [version](https://github.com/input-output-hk/hydra/pull/985) inside of the `Greetings` message.
-This is very useful for debugging purposes and detecting possible version missmatches.
+On top of this, we also included the hydra-node [version](https://github.com/input-output-hk/hydra/pull/985) inside of the `Greetings` message.
+This is very useful for debugging purposes and detecting possible version mismatches.

-#### Removal of “internal commit” endpoint [#1018](https://github.com/input-output-hk/hydra/pull/1018)
+#### Removal of 'internal commit' endpoint [#1018](https://github.com/input-output-hk/hydra/pull/1018)

-In the last release we announced that we will deprecate committing to the Head using the websocket command.
-Now we went ahead and removed this client command which also led to removing the _fuel_ markers we used in the past to mark the UTxO of the internal Hydra wallet which should be used in the Head.
+In the previous release, we made an announcement regarding the deprecation of committing to the head through the websocket command.
+Subsequently, we have taken steps to eliminate this client command, which in turn resulted in the removal of the _fuel_ markers that were previously used to mark the UTXO of the internal Hydra wallet meant for use in the Head.

-This simplifies the setup needed to run the Head protocol and improves security since users can directly commit funds from their wallet without sending them to the Head operator beforehand.
+This simplifies the setup needed to run the Head protocol and improves security since users can directly commit funds from their wallets without sending them to the Head operator beforehand.

 ## Community

-#### Hydra master-class at RareEvo
+#### Hydra master class at RareEvo

-We were happy to run a Hydra master-class session at RareEvo 2023.
-The session attracted 30+ attendees for the introductory parts including a presentation on Hydra & Mithril.
+We were happy to run a Hydra master class session at RareEvo 2023.
+The session attracted 30+ attendees for the introductory parts including a presentation on Hydra and Mithril.
 About 10-15 participants remained for the practical part and following discussion.

 We also streamed the event live on Discord, but were not able to interact much there.
 The responses were positive though and we should be doing more things in the public on this #hydra-live channel.

-While multiple participants achieved to use Mithril and synchronize a preprod cardano-node, two teams successfully opened Hydra heads, transacted funds in them and closed them again.
-The biggest challenges were (as expected) installation and networking and next time we make sure to bring prebuilt binaries for a wider range of platforms.
+Several participants managed to use Mithril and synchronize a pre-production cardano-node; two teams effectively initiated Hydra heads, conducted fund transactions within them, and subsequently closed them.
+The major challenges, as expected, concerned installation and networking.
+In the future, we intend to ensure the availability of prebuilt binaries catering to a wider range of platforms.

 #### Catalyst Fund10